xperian48/AurAchieve/README.md

 Currently, there are no sponsors.

 If you appreciate AuraAscend and want to keep it free for everyone, please [sponsor](https://github.com/sponsors/NiceSapien) me.
+You can also do this through [patreon](https://patreon.com/nicesapien), but GitHub sponsors is preferred over Patreon as it charges less.
 The codebase is provided under the MIT license absolutely free of charge, forever.